JuLieAlgebra/astronomy_data_analysis/README.md

 For easy install of all necessary libraries:
 `pip install astropy numpy scipy matplotlib scikit-learn`

+or

+`pip install -r requirements.txt`

+Alternatively, a Pipfile and Pipfile.lock are provided for installing all requirements within a Pipenv virtual environment.

 ##  Data, Catalogs, and Background Info <a name="paragraph1"></a>
 *	Full superCOSMOS catalog data can be found [here](http://ssa.roe.ac.uk/allSky) under the Downloads heading in the first .gz file.